David Cameron is in the West Country speaking to students about their role in the European referendum.Read the full story ›

-Prime Minister David Cameron and his wife Samantha braved this weekend's wet weather as they enjoyed the bank holiday in Cornwall.
+Prime Minister David Cameron and his wife Samantha are holidaying in Cornwall this week.

 The couple have been photographed at the Galleon Beach Cafe in Polzeath, one of their favourite holiday spots.

 The family spend time in Cornwall every summer.